soumende1/Veh-Detection-And-Tracking/README.md

 The method extract_features in the section titled "Method to Extract HOG Features from an Array of Car and Non-Car Images" accepts a list of image paths and HOG parameters (as well as one of a variety of destination color spaces, to which the input image is converted), and produces a flattened array of HOG features for each image in the list.

 Next, in the section titled "Extract Features for Input Datasets and Combine, Define Labels Vector, Shuffle and Split," I define parameters for HOG feature extraction and extract features for the entire dataset.
 These feature sets are combined and a label vector is defined (1 for cars, 0 for non-cars).
 The features and labels are then shuffled and split into training and test sets in preparation to be fed to a linear support vector machine (SVM) classifier.
 The table below documents the twenty-five different parameter combinations that I explored.

+### 2. Explain how you settled on your final choice of HOG parameters.
+I experimented with a number of different combinations of color spaces and HOG parameters and trained a linear SVM using different combinations of HOG features extracted from the color channels.
+For HLS color space the L-channel appears to be most important, followed by the S channel.
+I discarded RGB color space, for its undesirable properties under changing light conditions.
+YUV and YCrCb also provided good results, but proved to be unstable when all channels were used.
+There was relatively little variation in the final accuracy when running the SVM with some of the individual channels of HSV,HLS and LUV.

+The final parameters chosen were YUV colorspace, 11 orientations, 16 pixels per cell, 2 cells per block, and ALL channels of the colorspace.

+### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+In the section titled "Train a Classifier" I trained a linear SVM with the default classifier parameters and using HOG features alone (I did not use spatial intensity or channel intensity histogram features) and was able to achieve a test accuracy of 98.17%.